srinivasreddykallem/learningwebsite/README.md

 3. Open `index.html` in your browser to view the website.

 ## Usage
-- The website is divided into multiple sections such as courses, feedback, and contact information.
+- The website is divided into multiple sections such as courses, about, and contact information.
 - Users can navigate through the website using the navigation bar.
 - The "Contact Us" form includes validation to ensure that all fields are correctly filled before submission.
 - The "courses page" has detail about courses and added responsive enroll form to recieve user data.
+- The chatbot is responsive it works very well.

 ## Project Structure
 project-root/